Healthy Lifestyles

 • Creating a movement friendly environment (creating space for movement, making movement stations around the classroom)

-• Incorporate movement into classroom learning (associating movements with lesson components has been shown to increase learning/memory)
+• Incorporating movement into classroom learning (associating movements with lesson components has been shown to increase learning/memory)

-• Promote extracurricular activities that incorporate physical activity (intermural sports, track and field etc.)
+• Promoting extracurricular activities that incorporate physical activity (intramural sports, track and field etc.)

-• When possible, move classroom activities outside or to other parts of the school
+• When possible, moving classroom activities outside or to other parts of the school